microsoft/sqlworkshops/sql2019lab/02_Security.md

 WITH (STATE = ON)
 GO
 ```
-This module will not give into the details of how SQL Server Audit works.
+This module will not go into the details of how SQL Server Audit works.
 You can get more information on SQL Server Audit at https://docs.microsoft.com/en-us/sql/relational-databases/security/auditing/sql-server-audit-database-engine.

 **Step 3**: Check audit for a table scan for all columns